AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. index:: screen shot
 .. image:: report-of-analysis_tree.jpg

-The contextual menus generated on for this report contain, in addition to the regular entries, some specific Coverage Report options allowing you to expand or fold the tree or to display flat lists of files or subprograms instead of a tree.
+The contextual menus generated for this report contain, in addition to the regular entries, some specific Coverage Report options allowing you to expand or fold the tree, or to display flat lists of files or subprograms instead of a tree.
 A flat list of files looks like:

 .. index:: screen shot